Kuruman, South Africa

 March 21, 2014

-The Men's tennis team defeated Tennessee 4-1 at the Currey Tennis Center.
-Photos by John Russell.
-(3/19/15)
+Men's tennis team fell 6-1 to No. 4 North Carolina at the Currey Tennis Center.
+(2/27/17) Photos by Jow Howell

 Experience: Head Men's Coach, Vanderbilt, 2005-present; Head Men's Coach, Florida, 1989-2001; Head Women's Coach, Miami, 1982-88; Head Tennis Professional, Innes Arden Golf Club, Old Greenwich, Conn., June-August 1984-86; Assistant Tennis Professional, Tokeneke Beach Club, Darien, Conn., June-August 1980-82.